R0mb0/TruDaMul_FrameWork_Simulations/README.md

 ### Distributed Ledger Technologies.

 DLTs consist of a network of nodes that maintain a distributed ledger following the same protocol and, in the case of the blockchain, the ledger is organized into chronologically ordered blocks where each block is sequentially linked to the previous one.
+The DLTs are composed by this protocols:

-#### Block: Smart Contracts.
+#### 1.Smart Contracts.
 Smart Contracts are instructions stored in the blockchain and automatically triggered once the default condition is met.
 The use of Smart Contracts allows anyone to employ DLTs to operate well beyond just currency transactions.
 For instance, the creation of smart services, based on Smart Contracts, may enable users to interact with devices/vehicles present in smart transportation systems or to favor the interoperability among the devices and resources of Smart Cities.

-#### Block: State Channels for Services Payments.
+#### 2.State Channels for Services Payments.
 State channels
 have been introduced to provide rapid DLT payments without the need to store all transactions on-chain, i.e. directly on the ledger, but mostly off-chain, i.e. outside of the ledger.
 The state channels protocol can be summarized in a few steps:

-- Opening Channel - A user U opens a new state channel in a Smart Contract, by depositing an amount of the same token and indicating the other channel party, V .
+- Opening Channel - A user U opens a new state channel in a Smart Contract, by depositing an amount of the same money and indicating the other channel party, V .

 - Updating Balance - Both U and V , now, can communicate off-chain by exchanging digitally signed balance messages.
 These messages are used to update a balance value between U and V , i.e. if U has to pay V then the balance increases, otherwise the balance decreases.